-ANT 101 Introduction to Anthropology 5 (55/0)

-An introduction to anthropology using the origin and development of humankind and progresses through the physical and cultural growth of our species.
+ANT 101 Introduction to Anthropology 5 (55/0) An introduction to anthropology using the origin and development of humankind and progresses through the physical and cultural growth of our species.
 Included in the course is a survey of the many interesting subfields in anthropology: Darwin's theory of evolution, fossil humans, genetics, language, non-human primates, human variation, different cultures, the origin of agriculture, and the character of early civilization.
+This course is offered on-line.
 (F, W) SS

-ANT 107 Introduction to Archaeology 5 (55/0)

-This course is an introduction to the field of archaeology.
+ANT 107 Introduction to Archaeology 5 (55/0) This course is an introduction to the field of archaeology.
 The class will examine the methods and the past research of those anthropologists who look at a society's material remains in order to reconstruct ancient cultures.
+This course is offered through interactive television on variable quarters.
+SS